mk5912/SkriptCodes/NotePad++LangDef/README.md

-To use these files with Notepad++ download and copy them into the functionList directory for the skriptLang.xml and autoCompletion for skriptAutoComp.xml and rename them both to skript.xml!
+To use these files with Notepad++ download and copy them into the functionList and autoCompletion directories in thee Notepad++ install directory for the skriptLang.xml and skriptAutoComp.xml respectively and rename them both to skript.xml!
 ---